Church of England: Crown Dependencies

 Although they are not part of England or the United Kingdom, the Church of England is also the established church in the Crown Dependencies of the Isle of Man, the Bailiwick of Jersey and the Bailiwick of Guernsey.
 The Isle of Man has its own diocese of Sodor and Man, and the Bishop of Sodor and Man is an ex officio member of the legislative council of the Tynwald on the island.
 Historically the Channel Islands have been under the authority of the Bishop of Winchester, but this authority has temporarily been delegated to the Bishop of Dover since 2015.
 In Jersey the Dean of Jersey is a non-voting member of the States of Jersey.
 In Guernsey the Church of England is the established church, although the Dean of Guernsey is not a member of the States of Guernsey.

-Sex abuse
+Sexual abuse

-There have been many cases of sexual abuse within the Church of England.

-The 2020 report from the Independent Inquiry into Child Sexual Abuse concluded that the Church of England did not protect children from sexual abuse, and allowed abusers to hide.
-The Church spent more effort defending alleged abusers rather than supporting victims or protecting children and young people.
+The 2020 report from the Independent Inquiry into Child Sexual Abuse found several cases of sexual abuse within the Church of England, and concluded that the Church did not protect children from sexual abuse, and allowed abusers to hide.
+The Church spent more effort defending alleged abusers than supporting victims or protecting children and young people.
 Allegations were not taken seriously, and in some cases clergymen were ordained even with a history of child sex abuse.
 Bishop Peter Ball was convicted in October 2015 on several charges of indecent assault against young adult men.

+In June 2023, the Archbishops' Council dismissed the three board members of the Independent Safeguarding Board, which was set up in 2021 "to hold the Church to account, publicly if needs be, for any failings which are preventing good safeguarding from happening".
+A statement issued by the Archbishops of Canterbury and York referred to there being "no prospect of resolving the disagreement and that it is getting in the way of the vital work of serving victims and survivors".
+Jasvinder Sanghera and Steve Reeves, the two independent members of the board, had complained about interference with their work by the Church.
+The Bishop of Birkenhead, Julie Conalty, speaking to BBC Radio 4 in connection with the dismissals, said: "I think culturally we are resistant as a church to accountability, to criticism.
+And therefore I don't entirely trust the church, even though I'm a key part of it and a leader within it, because I see the way the wind blows is always in a particular direction."

+On 20 July 2023, it was announced that the archbishops of Canterbury and York had appointed Alexis Jay to provide proposals for an independent system of safeguarding for the Church of England.

+In February 2025, the General Synod voted not to make safeguarding the responsibiity of an independent body, to the dismay of many.

+In February 2025, the Church of England announced it would take forward the clergy disciplinary measure process against 10 clergy, following the Makin Review of the serial abuser John Smyth.